Jeffrey Aronson: Career

 He was elected a Fellow of the Royal College of Physicians in 1985, an Honorary Fellow of the Faculty of Pharmaceutical Medicine in 2007, and an Honorary Fellow of the British Pharmacological Society in 2014.
 He was made an Honorary Member of the International Society of Pharmacovigilance (ISoP) in 2024.

+He has been listed as one of the Makers of Modern Biomedicine and in 2016 was the subject of a recorded interview by Professor E M Tansey, on behalf of the Wellcome Trust’s History of Modern Biomedicine Research Group.

-He served as Oxford University Assessor during 1989-90.
+He served as Oxford University Assessor during 1989 and 1990.

 Publications

 He has published over 200 original scientific papers and over 300 reviews and editorial reviews in peer-reviewed bioscience journals.
 He publishes a weekly opinion column in the BMJ under the general heading "When I Use a Word".
 Starting in 1997, he edited volumes 20-35 of the Side Effects of Drugs Annual.
 He edited the 15th and 16th editions (Elsevier, 2006 and 2016) of Meyler’s Side Effects of Drugs—The International Encyclopedia of Adverse Drug Reactions and Interactions.
 Together with John Talbot, he edited the 6th edition of Stephens’ Detection and Evaluation of Adverse Drug Reactions: Principles and Practice (Wiley-Blackwell, 2011), and, with Paul Glasziou and Les Irwig, Evidence-based Medical Monitoring: From Principles to Practice (Blackwell Publishing/BMJ Books, 2008).